smurfix/btrbk/HACKING.md

 ### Overview

 The test suite (`tests/`) provides comprehensive automated testing for btrbk functionality.
 Tests are written in Bash and use reusable helper scripts for data creation, modification, and verification.
+A failed test halts the test suite so the failure can be examined.

 ### Running Tests